Babylon

 • 3 min read

-This is the sequel study of my thesis, which was planned to be part of it.
-Although due to time and i wanted to have a narrowed docuse in my thesis I discarded the Icons Stage.
+This is the sequel study of my thesis, which was planned to be the fourth part.
+Although due to time and I wanted to have a narrower focus in my thesis, I skipped the Icons Stage.

 Human always needed and used some sort of iconography or acronyms for the machine interfaces.
 It can be massive “machines” like submarine, space shuttle or cars to small and simple ones we have in our home like a microwave oven or radio.